The NZ Certificate of Steiner Education

-The Steiner School Certificates (SSC) are secondary school qualifications which are owned and quality-managed by the Federation of Rudolf Steiner Waldorf Schools in New Zealand Inc, who accredit providers (normally schools) to deliver the programme and award the Steiner School Certificates at Levels 1, 2 and 3.
+The New Zealand Certificate of Steiner Education (NZCSE) are secondary school qualifications which are managed and developed by the Steiner Education Development Trust, who accredit providers (normally schools) to deliver the programme and award the Certificates of Steiner Education at Levels 1, 2 and 3.

 These qualifications are approved by the New Zealand Qualifications Authority (NZQA) and are registered on the New Zealand Qualifications Framework.

-The Steiner School Certificate Level 3 is endorsed with University Entrance has Ad Eundem status (with equivalent status) for entry into New Zealand Universities.
+NZCSE Level 3 is endorsed with University Entrance and has Ad Eundem status (with equivalent status) for entry into New Zealand Universities.

 The qualifications have also been devised for use in other countries or educational sectors.

-For detailed information on the Steiner School Certificate (SSC levels 1, 2, and 3), please see “The Steiner School Certificates: An Introduction for School Communities” or contact the SSC Coordinator in the Upper School.
+For detailed information on the New Zealand Certificate of Steiner Education (NZCSE levels 1, 2, and 3), please see the SDET website www.sedt.co.nz or contact the NZCSE Coordinator in the Upper School.

-Graduates of the Steiner School Certificate Level 3 will have a comprehensive foundation for leaving school as independent life-long learners who are able to be self-reflective and take initiative when required.
-They will typically have openness and connectedness to the world and its peoples, will demonstrate tolerance and respect for others, and have a curiosity about all aspects of life.
+On successful attainment of the Level 3 qualification, students will have a comprehensive foundation for leaving school as independent life-long learners who are able to be self-reflective and take initiative when required.
+They will have openness and connectedness to the world and its people, will demonstrate tolerance and respect for others, and have a curiosity about all aspects of life.

-Where they have pursued their chosen (elective) courses, they will have achieved those at an equivalent level to other secondary school qualifications, and, if they have achieved the Steiner School Certificate at Highly Commended or Distinction, will be well-prepared to continue higher level study in the relevant subject areas.
+Where they have pursued their chosen (elective) courses, they will have achieved those at an equivalent level to other secondary school qualifications, and, if they have achieved the NZ Certificate of Steiner Education at Highly Commended or Distinction, will be well-prepared to continue higher level study in the relevant subject areas.

-The Federation of Rudolf Steiner Waldorf Schools in New Zealand believes that readiness for university level study is more importantly a combination of an attitude of enquiry, intrinsic motivation, disciplined values, and self-directed learning skills, in addition to specific preparatory content knowledge.
+The Steiner Education Development Trust, who manage and deliver the qualification, believes that readiness for university level study is more importantly a combination of an attitude of enquiry, intrinsic motivation, disciplined values, and self-directed learning skills, in addition to specific preparatory content knowledge.
 The Special Character of Steiner Schools concentrates, through the curriculum and cultural values of the education, on those qualities for readiness outlined above.